Eyes Openers

 Stocks

-The weekly RSI is 54.36; it stays neutral and does not diverge against the price.
-The weekly MACD is bullish and stays above its signal line.
-A bearish engulfing candle has emerged.
-Its emergence near a pattern resistance adds credibility to the resistance placed near 24500-24600.
+The weekly RSI is at 59.02; it stays neutral and does not show any divergence against the price.
+The weekly MACD is bullish and remains above its signal line.

 Sector Analysis for the coming week